learn-anything/learn-anything/readme.md

 - [Docs](#docs)
 - [Commands](#commands)

 Current tasks to do are in [todo.md](todo.md) (sorted by priority).
+Will be migrated to GitHub issues slowly.
+As aside there is work being done too to make [KusKus](https://github.com/kuskusapp/kuskus) be the GitHub issues client that will be reccomended to keep track of issues being worked on.
+Can join development of that too if you like.

-Ask questions on [Discord](https://discord.com/invite/bxtD8x6aNF) if interested in developing the project or you get issues with setup.
+Do join [Discord](https://discord.com/invite/bxtD8x6aNF) and ask questions.
+Any issues with setup or making your first feature or trying to fix a bug will be resolved asap.
+Same goes for discussing ideas on how to make the tool even better than it is now.

 ## File structure